ucldc/nuxeo-extent-stats/README.md

 ECS task arn:aws:ecs:us-west-2:563907706919:task/nuxeo/f02c9bd725fe4ac99acd77bb12b8dc3e was started.
 ```

 You can check on the status of the task in ECS.
-(Note: I'm not sure why the output from python doesn't immediately get written to CloudWatch logs).
+(Note: I'm not sure why the output from python doesn't immediately get written to CloudWatch logs.
+Something to look into.).

 Metadata and reports are written to the `nuxeo-extent-stats` S3 bucket in the `pad-dsc-admin` AWS account.